 "I always have people coming up to me and saying, 'Wow, you actually play really well', and you know that what they’re thinking is, 'for a girl'.”

 - Kate Schellenbach (Original Beastie Boy)

 Sometimes things transcend gender.
 Sometimes people do things that are so good they up the ante for everyone in the field, man or woman.
 I used to tell my female students to go rent Prince's concert film "Sign O' The Times" and check out Sheila E's drum solo for inspiration.
 The solo in that movie shocked me when I first saw it.
 The speed and precision!
 It never lets up.
 It starts as a blistering display of hand and foot speed and just gets faster.
 The hands.
 The double bass.
 The facility.
 The SPEED!
 I saw it again a few years later and realized I had to make my male students watch it as well.
-I saw it recently, and it was somehow faster than I'd remembered!
-The capper is, she does the whole thing in stiletto heels although I think that was Prince's idea.
-He was wearing them, too.
+I saw it again recently and somehow it was even better than I'd remembered!
+The capper is, she does the whole thing in stiletto heels.
+(Although I think that was Prince's idea.
+He was wearing them, too.)

 *Thanks to Drum! magazine for the quotes.